sdeering/mfl-data/README.md

 # MFL Player Search

-A Next.js application for searching MFL (Meta Football League) players on the Flow blockchain.
-This application allows users to search for player information by Player ID, automatically discovering the owner address and retrieving player metadata from the blockchain.
+A Next.js application for searching MFL (Meta Football League) players and calculating position-specific overall ratings.
+This application allows users to search for player information by Player ID, automatically discovering the owner address and retrieving player metadata from the blockchain, plus calculating comprehensive position ratings across all 15 positions.

 ## Features

 - 🔍 **Player Search**: Search for MFL players by Player ID
 - 🚀 **Automatic Owner Discovery**: Automatically finds the owner address for a given player ID
+- 📊 **Position OVR Calculator**: Advanced algorithm that calculates player ratings for all 15 positions
+- 🎯 **Position Familiarity System**: Intelligent penalty system based on player position familiarity
 - 📱 **Modern UI**: Clean, responsive interface built with Next.js and Tailwind CSS
 - ⚡ **Fast Performance**: Built with Next.js 15 and Turbopack
 - 🧪 **Comprehensive Testing**: Full test coverage with Jest and React Testing Library